llee454/amina/bin/help.md

 Currently, there are two section tags recognized by Amina.

 The `each` tag takes a JSON path expression.
-The path expression must refer to a JSON array.
-It then expands CONTENT for every element within the array.
+When the path expression refers to a JSON array, it expands CONTENT for every element within the array.
 For each expansion, it sets the local JSON context to equal the associated JSON array element.